 Cankers generally spread through smaller injuries in the spring and summer, so try to minimize damage to the tree to prevent cankers from forming.

 Just like when it comes to cuts and pests, properly watering, fertilizing, and protecting the tree against the wind, heat, and cold will help the tree survive and decrease the chance of further wounds or disease.
 Aim to only water the soil (and not the tree or foliage) as this can help reduce the spread of the fungus, especially into any currently open wounds.
+Once they have access to water, the cherry tree’s roots will take care of distributing it throughout the rest of the tree.

 Is Cherry Tree Sap Poisonous (to Humans and Dogs)?